 When Jerry unloaded her into the corral, she returned to her old self.
 The moment the gate was down, she leaped from the truck, bounded down the chute and rocketed over to her sheep friends, baaing all the way.
 Maybe she was eager to tell them about the miracle of the Christmas story, but she’d given us a little miracle of her own that day! —Barbara Buchanan, Tremonton, Utah, from Country

 I was with a small group of young guys and gals caroling on Christmas Eve, in 1942 San Diego, California.
 We wandered downtown to Broadway, the main street, and stopped at a block of green grass with a fountain on the plaza.

 The streets were streaming with aimless servicemen, all missing the joy and solace of being home for Christmas.

 We began singing familiar Christmas songs, and in a short time, the volume increased markedly.
 I climbed up onto the rim of the fountain to an astonishing sight—a sea of servicemen on the plaza singing with all their hearts.
 When a song ended, I started another, just beginning the words, and it was immediately picked up.

 We sang every traditional song I could think of and didn’t leave the servicemen until near midnight, carrying a beautiful memory with us. —Winnie Phillips Stark, Modesto, California.
-Although the holidays should be about cheer and joy, it’s still nice to enjoy a thoughtful gift.
-Finding the right one, however, is a Christmas miracle all by itself.
-Here are 30 last-minute Christmas gifts with free overnight shipping.
+Find out our choices for the 20 best Christmas songs, ranked.

 It takes a village